 Cricket

 Even so, Amla’s shape has been a difficulty.
 The accurate information is he scored 108 no longer out and 59 in five innings in his maximum latest one-day series — the applicable layout in a World Cup year — in opposition to Pakistan in January.
-The less than good news is that the ones are among the simplest four efforts of fifty or extra inside the 15 innings he had for South Africa throughout all formats in 2018-19.
+The less-than-good news is that the ones are among the simplest four efforts of fifty or extra inside the 15 innings he had for South Africa throughout all formats in 2018-19.

 They loom like African elephants to rookies Kagiso Rabada, Lungi Ngidi, Andile Phehlukwayo, Rassie van der Dussen, Tabraiz Shamsi, Dwaine Pretorius, Anrich Nortjé and Markram.